itfanr/ros2-wiki/Windows-Install-Binary.md

 ### Install OpenSSL

-Download an OpenSLL installer from [this page](https://slproweb.com/products/Win32OpenSSL.html).
+Download an OpenSSL installer from [this page](https://slproweb.com/products/Win32OpenSSL.html).
 Scroll to the bottom of and download *Win64 OpenSSL v1.0.2*.
 Don't download the Win32 or Light versions.

 Run the installer with default parameters.
 Then, define environment variables (the following commands assume you used the default installation directory):